minprog/programming-v/info/10 Syllabus.md

 help to have some mathematical and logical aptitude.
 You should be confident with your math skills up to pre-calculus.

-## Expectations
+# Expectations

-You are expected to watch all lectures and sections (but not in the lab), submit twelve problem sets, and take two quizzes.
+You are expected to watch all lectures and sections, submit twelve problem sets, and take two quizzes.

+# Lab work

 You are required to work in the lab for some amount of time during the week, as agreed upon with the course coordinator.
 During these hours, the teaching assistants are available to answer any questions you may have about the lectures, quizzes or problem sets.

-## Grades
+# Grades

 You will receive a final grade for the course if:

-* you've attended all lab sessions during the course;
+* you've attended all lab sessions as agreed upon;
 * you've submitted every problem set working and on time;
 * you've passed the quizzes.

-Should you not have succeeded in doing one of those, we cannot give you a final grade.
+Should you not have succeeded in doing one of those, we will not give you a final grade.
 Still, we are most certain that every student should be able to pass the course!

 The grade of **Part 1** will be determined using the following weights:

 * Problem Sets 0--6: 100%
-* Quiz 1: 0% (but needs to be passed)
+* Quiz 1 needs to be passed

 The grade of **Part 2** will be determined using the following weights:

 * Problem Sets 7--11: 100%
-* Quiz 2: 0% (but need to be passed)
+* Quiz 2 needs to be passed

 Problem sets and the final project will be evaluated along axes of: